Development of Competitive Livestock Production Systems with Low Greenhouse Gas Emissions in Central America

 Executive Summary

 Farms with lower intensification only have grazing systems and generate more CH4 emissions than higher intensified farms.
-In contrast, farms with greater intensification systems have feeding strategies such as supplementing lactating cows with commercial concentrates, minerals, and silages.
+In contrast, farms with greater intensification systems have feeding strategies such as supplementing lactating cows with commercial concentrates, minerals, and silage.
 Furthermore, they tend to implement more management strategies such as pasture management plans, soil analysis, technical fertilization recommendations, rest periods, proper animal load and type of grasses and legumes usage.
-All these strategies result in greater milk production per cow and lower CH4 emission per liter of milk produced.
-Enteric fermentation is the main source of livestock emission.
+All these strategies result in greater milk production per cow and lower CH4 emissions per liter of milk produced.
+Enteric fermentation is the main source of livestock emissions.
 Farms less intensified only have grazed animals and generate 103% more methane emissions than more intensified farms that supplement with forage banks and concentrates.
 Furthermore, more intensified farms produce an average of 2.1 more liters of milk per cow.

 The technological solution